Supporting the Learning Effort with "Dialogue-Oriented" Advice

 In addition to the advisors and thesis advisors assigned to all students on an individual basis, there are also "major advisors" who assist students with any questions they might have about learning and studying their respective majors.

-The Main Roles of the Academic Planning Center
+The Main Roles of the Academic Planning Support

 - Promoting a deeper understanding of learning mechanisms and processes